jthuemmel/sample_code/README.md

-Sample implementations of various models I used during my PhD.
+Sample implementations of various models I worked with during my PhD.
 Training and analsyis code is (currently) not included.
+All model code was written and tested by myself over the last two years, with inspiration from the official implementations and https://github.com/lucidrains.
+Most recent work was done on SwinLSTM, PerceiverIO and MAE for ENSO ocean data.

 Contents:
 - data